Last updated on .

 Ducks

-Yıldız Park is very popular on weekends, especially for picnics, and has excellent views of the Bosporus.
+Yıldız Park is very popular on weekends, especially for picnics, and has excellent views of the Bosphorus.
 There are also two beautiful pavilions on the park grounds.
 Both serve as restaurants and are a great place to have tea, breakfast, or lunch.
 You’ll also find a couple other cafés and restaurants.

 Elephant planter at Yıldız Park